-Property Name Description

-Target Type Required.
-Specifies the type of object that the requested role will be assigned.
-Choose one of the values from the list.
-The values are:

-user (default)

-◆ group

-container

-container with subtree

-Effective Date The date when the role assignment goes into effect.
+Property Name Description Effective Date The date when the role assignment goes into effect.
 If no date is specified, the assignment is effective immediately after it is requested.
 You can use the Expression Builder convenience methods to specify this value.

-ECMAScript Objects

-Effective Date

-Tomorrow Next week

-Next month Next year

-flowdata

-Targets Required.
+ECMAScript Objects Targets Required.
 An expression that resolves to the DN of the object for whom the role is requested.
 The target can be users, groups, or containers depending on Target Type value.
 The targets that you specify must resolve to the Target Type specified.

-For information on building this expression, see "Specifying the Roles and Targets Properties" on page 215.

-The following examples show a script for targets:
+For information on building this expression, see "Specifying the Roles and Targets Properties" on page 237.
+The following examples show a script for targets: 'cn=ablake,ou=users,ou=medical-idmsample,o=novell' To retrieve the value from flowdata: flowdata.get('Start/request_form/group') Expiration Date The date when the role assignment expires.

-'cn=ablake,ou=users,ou=medical-idmsample,o=novell'

-To retrieve the value from flowdata:

-flowdata.get('Start/request_form/group')

-Expiration Date The date when the role assignment expires.
 If not specified, the assignment remains in effect indefinitely.
 You can use the Expression Builder's convenience methods to specify this value.

-ECMAScript Objects

-Correlation ID An optional string field.
+ECMAScript Objects Correlation ID An optional string field.
 If not supplied, it defaults to the process instance ID.
 This string must be less than or equal to 64 characters.

 Property Name Description SoD Override Request Optional field.
 Defines how the Role Request activity should handle a request that causes an SoD constraint violation.
 Values are: true: SoD override is requested for all encountered conflicts. false (default): An SoD override is not requested for all encountered conflicts.
 Role Request activity uses the list of SoDs in the SoD Overrides property to determine which SoD constraints to override.
 Override Justification Optional field.
 Available when SoD Override Request is false.
 Describes why an exception to the SoD constraint is necessary.
 If no value is specified, the Description is used.
 This example shows how to retrieve the value from flowdata. flowdata.get('Start/request_form/reason') SoD Overrides Available when the SoD Override Request is false.
 It is a list of one or more SoD constraints to override.
 When an SoD constraint is encountered and the constraint is in this list, the role request activity will request the role.
 It the SoD is not in this list, the role request activity will stop executing and follow the error link.
 You can use the Expression Builder's convenience methods to build the expression.
 The list contains the local list of SoDs defined for this project.
-For example: ECMAScript Objects SoD Override Request Content of the second s Selecting the Doctor-Nurse SoD generates an expression like this:
+For example: ECMAScript Objects □ SoD Override Request □ Doctor-Nurse □ Itest □ □< Selecting the Doctor-Nurse SoD generates an expression like this: 'cn=Doctor-Nurse,cn=SoDDefs,cn=RoleConfig, cn=AppConfig,' + PROVISIONING_DRIVER'

-'''

-'cn=Doctor-Nurse,cn=SoDDefs,cn=RoleConfig,

-cn=AppConfig,' + PROVISIONING_DRIVER'

-'''